About Non-Hodgkin Lymphoma

 Risk Factors for Non-Hodgkin Lymphoma

-• Health history: Non-Hodgkin lymphoma is associated with medications that suppress the immune systems, autoimmune disease, weakened immune system, including immunosuppression, Epstein-Barr virus/mononucelosis infection, HIV infection, radiation exposure, and breast implants
+• Health history: Non-Hodgkin lymphoma is associated with a weakened immune system, including from medical immunosuppression and autoimmune disease, Epstein-Barr virus or mononucleosis infection, HIV infection, radiation exposure, and breast implants.

 Treating Non-Hodgkin Lymphoma at UT Health Austin

 Treatment will require an accurate diagnosis and depend on specific type of lymphoma, location of cancer, and stage of disease.
-An individual care plan will be developed and tailored to manage symptoms to meet the needs of the individual patient.
-Decisions about treatment may include combinations of surgery, radiation therapy, immunotherapy, chemotherapy, and consideration of stem cell transplant.
+Your care team will work with you to develop a treatment plan tailored to your individual needs.
+Treatment options may include a combination of radiation therapy, immunotherapy, chemotherapy, and/or stem cell transplant.

 Care Team Approach